 Inquiry-based learning teaches children that their questions and interests are valued.
-Students help script and perform wonderful class plays, such as the memorable third grade Salute to South Carolina, to showcase their learning.

 Many Middle School traditions derive from the Beyond-the-Campus educational program that involves students in outdoor challenges and experiences.
-These include a fifth-grade outdoor experience early in the school year, when students get to know each other and their teachers in an environment filled with engaging activities designed to promote team-building and leadership.

 These carefully planned programs are, appropriate for this age group, experiential, and help reinforce socialization and team-building skills- critical components of a well-rounded middle school education.

 In the Upper School, academic traditions, such as the Tenth Grade Sophomore Project, and the Extended Essay or Senior Thesis, create many unforgettable memories that classmates savor throughout the years.

 For a more detailed look at Traditions, Events and Organizations at CCES, CLICK HERE.